19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone Based Maps.md

 Instead, you as the GM can opt to use the rules for Zone Based Maps.
 By enduring a little bit more rules text upfront, you can save yourself lots of time spent making scale models.

-See [this article by Sly Flourish](https://slyflourish.com/fate_style_zones_in_5e.html) for another take on how to do zone based maps.
+See the [Lazy GM's Resource Document](https://slyflourish.com/lazy_gm_resource_document.html) for another take on how to do zone based maps.